UHS Pharmacies - 340B Federal Program

 At UHS, we believe that a fear of a hospital bill should never be a reason to avoid seeking necessary medical care.
 The 340B program supports our Patient Financial Advocate program that identifies assistance that a patient is eligible for and helps the patient enroll.

-We also utilize 340B funds to support the Dr. Garabed A. Fattal Free Clinic that provides preventative, primary and acute health care every Thursday from 4 to 9 pm.
+We also utilize 340B funds to support the Adult Community Free Clinic at UHS Primary Care Binghamton that provides preventative, primary and acute health care every Thursday from 1 to 4:30 p.m.